Blog

 Content creation on Whale

 Not every department in your company will experience fast-paced industry trends like Marketing.
-However, that doesn’t mean the information shared in the course won’t become outdated.
+However, that doesn’t mean the information shared in the course won’t become outdated faster than you can say, “AI won’t replace writers.”

-Whether it’s the industry or internal business changes, you’ll want to ensure that the information your employees are sharing and learning is up to date.
+Whether it’s the industry or internal business changes, your teams will need to ensure that the information your employees are sharing and learning is up to date.

 So, you’ll need a tool that will automatically remind your subject matter experts to come back and review their material for relevancy.

-We’ll use the employee onboarding process example from earlier.
-Let’s say you know that your company is expanding to multiple locations, and each new HR or OP manager will need help onboarding new hires in a way that’s consistent with your company.
-You can share that knowledge in your collaborative learning tool and use automation to automatically share this information when someone is added to the HR or Operations group.
+Consider the employee onboarding process: when a company expands to multiple locations, each new people manager will need help onboarding new hires in a way that’s consistent with your company.
+You can share that knowledge in your collaborative learning tool and use automation to share the pertinent training sets and information each time someone new is hired.

-These features allow you to proactively and automatically share this knowledge with anyone you add to that group and who needs it.
+Automation features allow you to proactively and consistently share this knowledge with anyone you add to that group, who needs it.

 Automated flows on Whale